| Each

 the expectations of users in radio stations, media centres and broadcast

+buildings.
 Each audio channel

 is sent as an individual audio multicast (i.e. on its own multicast